Spend the day embracing both the physical and spiritual.

 Please refer to our full Terms and Conditions here.

-Bookings can be cancelled within 48 hours, with a full refund.
+Bookings can be cancelled within 48 hours AFTER REGISTRATION, with a full refund.

 All cancellation requests must be made in writing.